-25.8 Others
+24. 7 Others

 The Group has made donations amounting to P0.5 million, P1.5 million and P0.5 million in 2013, 2012 and 2011, respectively, to Udenna Foundation, Inc., a non-stock, non-profit organization established by the ultimate parent company.
-In addition, the Group has also made donations amounting to P1.0 million, P3.8 million and P4.6 million 2013, 2012 and 2011, respectively, to PhoenixPhilippines Foundation, Inc., a non-stock non-profit organization established by the Parent Company.
-The donations are presented as part of miscellaneous under Selling and Administrative Expenses in the consolidated statements of comprehensive income (see Note 20).
+This is presented as part of Other Expense under the Other Operating Expenses in the consolidated statements of comprehensive income.
+In addition, the Group has made donations amounting to P1.0 million, P3.8 million and P4.6 million 2013, 2012 and 2011, respectively, to Phoenix Philippines Foundation, Inc., a non-stock non-profit organization established by the Parent Company.

-26. EQUITY
+25. EQUITY

-26.1 Capital Stock
+25.1 Capital Stock